 Per the UWMP Guideline requirements, Cal Water has updated District population estimates to incorporate information from the 2010 Census that was not available at the time the 2010 UWMP was prepared.
 It has not changed the base period or methodology upon which the District's 2020 urban water use target is based.
-The updated population estimates differ from the estimates in the 2010 plan by less than one percent.
-A comparison between the two sets of population estimates is provided in Appendix I. The revised population estimates did not result in a change in the District's 2020 water use target of 115 GPCD.
+The updated population estimates are higher than the estimates in the 2010 plan for most years.
+A comparison between the two sets of population estimates is provided in Appendix I. The revised population estimates decreased the District's 2020 water use target from 142 to 124 GPCD.